MatteoMarioDiVenti/Machine-Learning-Coursework/README.md

 # Machine-Learning-Coursework
-Coursework project for the course Introduction to Machine Learning through Classification
+Coursework project for the course Introduction to Machine Learning through Classification at EDHEC Business School 2022

 Contains coursewrok reporrt and code